 Interview

 Extracurriculuar activities

-Important

 Talent/ability

 Character/personal qualities

 First generation

 Alumni/ae relation

-Not Considered

-Important

-Considered

-Considered

-Considered

-Considered

-Geographical residence Considered State residency Not Considered Religious affilitation/commitment Not Considered Volunteer work Considered Work experience Considered Level of applicant's interest Considered Please provide additional information if the importance of any specific acad C8.
-SAT and ACT Policies Does your institution make use of SAT or ACT scores in admissions of year, degree-seeking applicants?
-If yes, please select the appropriate response from the dropdown means.
-Yes SAT and/or ACT Not required for admission, but considered for some ACT Only 7 Not required for admission, but considered for some SAT Only 7 Not required for admission, but considered for some Does your institution use applicants' test scores for academic advising?
-Yes What is the latest date by which SAT or ACT scores must be received for fall Please use the following format: MM/DD/YYYY -term admission?
+Geographical residence Considered State residency Not Considered Religious affilitation/commitment Not Considered Volunteer work Considered Work experience Considered Level of applicant's interest Considered C8.
+SAT and ACT Policies Does your institution make use of SAT or ACT scores in admissions d year, degree-seeking applicants?
+If yes, please select the appropriate response from the dropdown me decisions for first-time, first- ionao for caon possible option sciew for dannosion for fair 20.
+SAT and/or ACT Not required for admission, but considered for some ٦ Not required for admission, but considered for some ACT Only Not required for admission, but considered for some SAT Only Not required for admission, but considered for some Does your institution use applicants' test scores for academic advising?
+Yes What is the latest date by which SAT or ACT scores must be received for fall- Please use the following format: MM/DD/YYYY II-term admission?
 2/15/2024

-ue to differences by academic program, student ac ests are recommended for some students, or if tests are not required ademic background, or if other examinations may be considered in
+of some students due to ests are recommended for some students, or if tests are not required ademic background, or if other examinations may be considered in lieu

-The of the SAT and A ner.)
+of the SAT and ACT.)

-Please indicate which (e.g. state tests): h tests your institution uses for placement
+Please indicate which to (e.g. state tests): ests your institution uses for placement

-☑ SAT □ CLEP
+☑ SAT $\Box$ CLEP

 ☑ ACT ☑ Institutional Exam

 ☑ AP ☐ State Exam

-If you selected State Exam, please specify:
+If you selected State Exc am, please specify: